wp-plugins/chargebee/readme.txt

 == Changelog ==

+= 2.1 =
+Short code had been added to show custom messages based on the user plan

 = 2.0 =
 Option for customer to view the available plans and to switch their plan by themselves.
 Customers can use the ChargeBee hosted page and customer portal feature.